MelekZmerli/SoloLearn-code-coach-solutions/README.md

 I'll start solving in C, C++, Java, Python as they're already in my bag of skills.

 *UPDATE: All code coach problems (pro edition not included) are now solved!
 Next step would be to solve the easy problems in all possible languages*
+*UPDATE 2: The easy section problems are now solved in all possible languages!
+Medium section is next*